7targets/7targets-docs/_posts/2022-04-11-how-assistant-can-followup-the-campaign-responses-automatically.md

 type: How-to
 sidebar:
   - {id: step-1, text: Enable the feature for the Assistant}
+  - {id: step-2, text: Set campaign email id}
-  - {id: step-2, text: Set preferences for email used for campaign}
+  - {id: step-3, text: Set Assistant email id for the campaign}
-  - {id: step-3, text: Set preference for schedule to use for enquiry}
+  - {id: step-4, text: Set assistant behavior, how do you want the assistant to respond}
-  - {id: step-4, text: What happens if the response is not an Enquiry}
+  - {id: step-4, text: Tell the assistant what to do if its not a valid enquiry}

 categories:
   - How-To
 # set: getting-started
 # set_order: 3
 ---
-Some marketing and sales teams faced this problem of responses (more specifically enquiries) from the email campaign not getting immediate attention and at times getting dropped too.

-The email campaign was run from a different tool and team members were responsible to keep and eye on  responses.
-Understand the details and get back soon in case of enquiries.
-Knowing well that the goal is to provide the available info and try and get a meeting with Sales Executive.
+Many sales and marketing teams use bulk emailing for some campaigns.
+Especially when they havent yet identified thier ideal customer profile.
+Since this can blacklist their main domain, marketeers create a different domain from which this bulk email is carried out.
+Whenever someone responds, they provide a different 'Respond To' email address.
+Such 'Respond To' email boxes need to be monitored often.
+Most times good enquiries need immediate attention.
+Not doing so can result in lead getting dropped too.

+The goal is to respond fast to good enquiries and convert it into a meeting with the Sales Executive.

+What happens most of the times is that such email boxes are forgotten for days.
+Many responses are not looked into immediately.
+And this is where 7Targets Assistants come in...

-Now, a feature in 7Targets allows one to assign this response from email campaign as a lead directly to the Assistant.
-Assistant will do below:
+7Targets allows you to assign responses from email campaigns as a lead directly to an Assistant.
+Assistant will do the following:
-1. Create a lead
+1. Read the email and Create a lead
-2. Classify the response into (Seeking more info, Hot, Deactivated, Unsubscribed, etc)
+2. Classify the response appropriately.
+For eg. Seeking more info, Hot, Deactivated, Unsubscribed, etc.
-3. If the response is an Enquiry(Seeking more info) then put the lead on the schedule set in the preference.
+3. If the response is an Enquiry (Seeking more info) then the assistant assigns another email sequence to the lead immediately.

-Below are the steps to use this feature.
+How to setup this flow?

+Its 5 simple steps.

 ## Step-1
-First, this feature has to be enabled for the Assistant/s.
-Drop an email to support@7targets.com providing your 7Targets user email and the assistant name and email, to enable this feature for those Assistants.
+First, Enable this feature for the selected Assistant(s).
+Drop an email to support@7targets.com, provide your 7Targets user email along with the assistant name(s), and our support team will enable this feature for you.

 ## Step-2
-To be able to classify the response from a campaign email correctly, it is important to set this preference.
-It conveys from which email ID the original campaign was sent out.
-You can put multiple email ids here so that you do not have to come and edit every time a new campaign is run.
+Mention the email address from where this campaign is run.
+Add multiple email ids if you are running multiple campaigns from different email boxes.

+## Step-3
-One important thing to note is to set the Reply-To attribute for your campaign emails to the Assistant's email id.
-So that the reply can be received by the Assistant and process it as expected.
+Ensure that set the Reply-To attribute for your campaign emails to the Assistant's email id.
+So that the reply can be received by the Assistant and processed appropriately.

-Today this is supported only for Assistant with email on Google Suite.
+Today, this is supported for Assistants that have Google Suite email ids.
 Refer [this]({{ site.baseurl }}/getting-started/create-your-assistant/#use-gmail) to create an Assistant using your existing GSuite email id.
+If you would like to support it for other email providers, please email support@7Targets.com.

 ![image](../../images/preference-for-emails-used-for-campaign.png)

-## Step-3
+## Step-4
-You will have to create a specific schedule which possibly sends a quick Thank you note with a link to book a meeting.
-And may contain few followup emails too.
+Create a specific schedule where the first email is a quick 'Thank you' note with a link to book a meeting.
+Schedule can have a few more followup emails as well.

-If the lead respond backs to the followup emails then Assistant will process it as a response.
-Assistant will make sure to NOT put the lead back on same schedule if the next response is classified as Enquiry too.
+If the lead respond backs to the followup emails then Assistant will invoke this schedule as a response.
+To avoid circular emailing, Assistant ensures that the same lead is NOT added to the same schedule if the lead responds back again.

 ![image](../../images/preference-for-schedule-for-enquiry.png)

-## Step-4
+## Step-5
-Below flow explains how does it work.
-And if the response is classified as something else than Enquiry (Seeking more info) then what happens.
+What happens is the response is not an enquiry?
+How the assistant classifies the flow in such cases?
+This is explained in below flow diagram.
+If the response is classified as something other than a Enquiry (Seeking more info) then what happens.

 ![image](../../images/how-does-campaign-response-lead-works.jpg)

-If you have any further doubts, you can directly mail us at support@7targets.com.
+If you have any further doubts, feel free to mail us at support@7targets.com.